 Program, courses and calendar Master ICFP 1st year

 The first year offers a wealth of lectures covering a wide range of topics in modern physics, from fundamental interactions to biophysics, and also several aspects of quantum mechanics and condensed matter physics, to name just a few.
 Students (...) | ↦ Read more

 Program, courses and calendar Master ICFP 2nd year 2019-2020

 The second year is organized around four different programs : Condensed Matter Physics, Soft Matter and biological physics, Quantum Physics and Theoretical Physics.

 The first semester is dedicated to courses (30 ECTS).
 Each student enrolls in (...) | ↦ Read more

 The International Centre for Fundamental Physics welcomes applications from highly qualified French and international students with a solid background in physics and mathematics who hold a Bachelor’s degree or an equivalent academic (...) | ↦ Read more

 How to apply

-"Master ENS-ICFP : The 2017 Call for applications opens on February, 1st.
+"Master ENS-ICFP : The 2019 Call for applications is closed since February, 1st.